Get a Cash Offer to Junk Your Car Now

 So you’ve finally had enough of your car, and you’re ready to call the salvage yard that pays cash for junk cars.
-They’ll come pick your car up, pay you, and haul it away.
+They’ll come pick it up, pay you, and haul your junk car away for free.
 Then what?
+Where does your junk car go?
 In the U.S., cars are the number one recycled product, but what exactly does the recycling process yield?

 To get your old car to that point, Junk Car Medics® diagnoses your car woes with cash and takes it off your hands.
 Afterward, your vehicle goes through several stages, so not much of it ends up in a landfill.
 If you wonder “What happens when I scrap my junk car?”, read on to discover how extensive the car recycling industry is.